Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Autoregressive Noisy Filtration Modeling

 where $V_0, \dots, V_T$ are monotonically increasing sub-levels of $g$ with $V_t = g^{-1}\left([(-\infty, a_t]\right)$ for some scalars $-\infty = a_0 \leq \dots \leq a_T = +\infty$, and $G[V_t]$ denotes the induced subgraph whose node set is $V_t$.
 Now we consider the following filtration function $f: E \to \R$:

 It is not hard to verify that this filtration function combined with the filtration schedule $\left(a_t\right)_{t=0}^T$, yields a filtration sequence $(G_t)_{t=0}^T$ in which the edge set of $G_t$ coincides with the edge set of $G[V_t]$ for any $t=0,\dots, T$.
 Hence, this filtration closely mirrors the sequence of induced subgraphs, differing only in that the node set does not change over time.
+We say that graphs in this sequence have \emph{induced edge sets}.
 While a filtration function $f$ may be derived from any node ordering, we focus on depth-first search (DFS) orderings in this work, as shown to be optimal among several orderings for autoregressive graph generation in GRAN~\citep{lia2019gran}.
+We visualize resulting edge weights on a planar graph in Figure~\ref{subfig:filtration_functions_planar}.
 For filtrations derived from DFS orderings, we choose the filtration schedule $a_t$ to linearly increase from a minimum edge weight at $t=1$ ($a_1=2$) to a maximum edge weight at $t=T$ ($a_T=|V|$).
 Unlike in previous autoregressive models~\citep{you2018graphrnn, lia2019gran, kong2023grapharm}, $T$ is fixed across all graphs.
+We argue that a fixed $T$ simplifies both training and inference: since sequence lengths are uniform across all graphs, no padding must be applied during training.
+Additionally, no end-of-sequence signal must be emitted during inference.